LSSTDESC/firecrown/examples/desc_srd_v1/README.md

 to compute the model.

-You can make plots of the data compared to the SRD using the notebook.
+You can make plots of the data compared to the SRD using the notebook `plot_desc_srd_v1_computations.ipynb` included in this directory.